dmitriz/taskflow/RULES.md

 - Only plaintext email bodies are extracted; HTML is ignored.
 - Signatures are removed based on a configurable separator text (e.g., "Best wishes").
 - Original paragraph formatting inside emails is preserved.
-- Tasks are separated by two newlines between entries.
+- Tasks are separated by configurable newlines between entries, as defined in `SETTINGS.NEWLINES_AFTER_TASK`.

 ## Section 4: Testing Standards